sudarshanmhasrup1/exploring-the-world-of-kotlin/readme.md

 repository contains all the source code I created in Kotlin, including a design system as well as custom plugins to manage my workflow.
 This repository also contains code snippets and examples to achieve certain features in our software using Kotlin.
-It also contains a multiplatform app as well as a backend API, which demonstrates the power of Kotlin.1
+It also contains a multiplatform app as well as a backend API, which demonstrates the power of Kotlin.

 ### Project structure